Nonpartisan and Education-based News for Cambridge

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.

-Come join me Friday from noon to 5:45 and from noon to 4:45 for our special tasting.
-If you are traveling, safe travels to your destination.
+Come join me Friday from noon to 5:45 or Saturday from noon to 4:45 for a taste of these three exceptional wines!

 Contributor Jennifer Martella has pursued dual careers in architecture and real estate since she moved to the Eastern Shore in 2004.
 She has reestablished her architectural practice for residential and commercial projects and is a real estate agent for Meredith Fine Properties.
 She especially enjoys using her architectural expertise to help buyers envision how they could modify a potential property.
 Her Italian heritage led her to Piazza Italian Market, where she hosts wine tastings every Friday and Saturday afternoons.